hackclub/the-hacker-zephyr/emails.md

-# Packing List & Waiver Details
+# Emails

-> These were emails sent to attendees regarding packing lists.
+> These were emails all the emails we sent out!

 **4/7/21 (Monday) - Packing List & Waiver**